jnorell/comment-tweaks/readme.txt

 = I can't find any settings for the plugin, are there any =

+Yes, the plugin settings are under Settings > Discussion.

-No, currently the plugin has only a single function, to enable the WP editor in comments area, so just disable the plugin if you want that feature disabled.
-Customizing the editor settings is possible using a filter, there is currently no settings page.
+Customizing the editor settings is possible using a filter, there is currently no settings page for this.

 = How can I customize the WP editor settings =